Kevin-CodeCrew/coding_concepts_sprint_2/Introduction_to_HTML.md

 ## The Importance of Comments

 One of the most important things you can do for yourself, and your teammates, is comment your code.
+Comments in your code help developers who may have to enhance your code behind you and after you have moved on to other projects/products.

+As a developer you will often be asked to maintain/fix/enhance existing source code.
+A code base for a project/product can become very large, consisting of 100s of files and thousands of lines of source code!
+If the source code contains comments throughout, it is *MUCH* easier for the developer inheriting the code to understand what it does and how it works.
+When there are no comments, the developer has to do a lot of manual walkthroughs and dissection just to figure out how the program works before they can even begin to try to fix and/or enhance your code.

+You will be grateful to the devs that came before you when you inherit an existing code base well documented and containing comments.
+When you write your own source code, you need to extend the same courtesy to the developers who will follow you.

-Comments in your code will not only help developers whomay have to enhance your code later,but can also help you to remember what your code is doing if you haven't been in the code for some time.
+Comments can also help *you* to remember what *your* code is doing if you haven't been in the code for some time.

 When your code executes, comments are ignored and not executed like other instructions because they are specified in a special format.